truher/all25/doc/Conventions.md

 When you have a lot of members and constructor arguments, put the lists in the same order.

+Put variable initialization as close to use as possible.
+The worst thing is to initialize all the variables at the top of a method, and then sprinkle the usage throughout the body.
+Don't do that.

 ## Infrastructure

 A common pattern is to print stuff to the console, if some sort of "debug" mode is engaged.
 There are currently two patterns for that, a static boolean, or an interface that includes the printing methods -- the latter is preferred.